Take a position – and own it

 Again, SINGLE benefit.
 One.
 Uno.
 (See previous entry for more on the singular benefit.)

-There are many formulas for positioning statements, but I think you can boil them all down to this: For the PRECISE TARGET, the COMPANY/PRODUCT/SERVICE provides SINGULAR BENEFIT.
+There are many formulas for positioning statements, but I think you can boil them all down to this: For the IDEAL TARGET, the COMPANY/PRODUCT/SERVICE provides SINGULAR BENEFIT.

 A longer (and more confusing) version looks like this: